Anal Fistulas Specialist

 How are anal fistulas treated?

-Another technique is a simple surgery called a fistulotomy, where a small incision is made in the fistula, and the infection is removed, allowing it to heal into one flat, faint scar.
+While surgery is usually required to fix a fistula, the procedures used are quick and minimally invasive.
+Many people can be treated with a simple surgery called a fistulotomy, where a small incision is made in the fistula, and the infection is removed, allowing it to heal into one flat, faint scar.

 If you’re worried you may have anal fistulas, or if you have any other questions, call Dr. Robert Yavrouian today, or make an appointment online.